 Matt Latham, CPA, Principal

-With 16 years of public accounting experience, Matt provides tax consulting and support to the firm’s Affordable Housing and Small and Midsize Business teams.
+With over 15 years of public accounting experience, Matt provides tax consulting and support to the firm’s Affordable Housing and Small and Midsize Business teams.
 Named to Maner Costerisan’s principal group in 2021, Matt is very passionate about partnering with clients to develop and execute plans that help maximize the value of their business.
-Developing, advising and creating strategies that maximize tax efficiencies is very rewarding for Matt, and continues to keep him motivated to do better each day.
+Developing, advising and creating strategies that maximize tax efficiencies is very rewarding for Matt and continues to keep him motivated to do better each day.

 Naturally gravitating toward accounting due to his passion to help people, Matt describes himself as calm under pressure; and his colleagues know him to be a dependable team member.
 He credits his success to a hard work ethic, the ability to work well with others, and a strong self-motivation to get the work done.

-An avid fan of water polo, Matt serves as head coach of the Michigan State men’s and women’s club water polo teams, winning Big Ten Coach of the Year accolades four times.
-Under his leadership, the teams have won a combined three Big Ten titles (men – 2014, 2019, women – 2019).
+An avid fan of water polo, Matt served as head coach of the Michigan State men’s and women’s club water polo teams, winning Big Ten Coach of the Year accolades four times.
+Under his leadership, the teams have won a combined three Big Ten titles (men – 2014, 2019, women – 2019) and the 2021 men’s team won the CWPA collegiate club national championship.
 Additionally, Matt officiates high school water polo.
 When he’s not coaching or officiating, he enjoys golfing and cheering on Michigan State, the Detroit Lions, Tigers and Red Wings.